 Frequently, bundling brings together related products that are of relevance to a customer.
 Buying them individually involves more decision making and more steps.
 Whereas through bundling, in one a customer can buy multiple products together.

 Always review how your upsells and cross-sells look on mobile and tablets.
 While more and more purchases are made via smaller screens now, we should keep in mind that there is less space on the screen, so you must be picky when choosing items for display.

-For stores looking to increase revenues, upselling and cross-selling are straightforward to implement and efficient to record.
+For stores looking to increase revenues, cross-selling and upselling techniques are straightforward to implement and efficient to record.

 Although your goal should be to get more sales, make sure that your customers are having what they need to solve problems and reach their goals.
 Pay close attention to your target audience and how they are engaging with your product or service by regularly checking analytics tools like Boost Analytics.
 Use your data-driven insights to serve up personalized suggestion selling options designed to boost the profit margin.